 Hickory High School offers a wide‐range of Academic, Art and Athletic opportunities.
 These programs offer multiple opportunities for the diverse population that attends Hickory High School.
 These opportunities constitute the AAA Recognition of Excellence program.

-89% of seniors attend four‐year colleges.
-8% of seniors choose two‐year colleges.
+89 % of seniors attend four‐year colleges.
+8 % of seniors choose two‐year colleges.
 Each graduating class averages 5-7 students who will join the US military.

-The Class of 2018 has exceeded all previous classes by being awarded over 3.2 million dollars in scholarship monies.
+The Class of 2019 has exceeded all previous classes by being awarded over 3.5 million dollars in scholarship monies.
 This feat demonstrates HHS students dedication and commitment to Academics, the Arts, and Athletics at HHS.
-In addition, the Class of 2018 was awarded over $68,000 in local scholarships from the Shenango Valley Community Foundation.
-This total is the highest of all local school districts.

 The HHS Program of Studies booklet (available online) is used to guide students through their high school careers.
 It is designed to prepare students for their next step.
 The core classes of English, science, math and social studies offer different levels of academic rigor.
 General, academic, advanced and Advanced Placement (AP) classes are available for all students to explore and challenge their academic limits.

 Four years of Spanish and French world language, with accelerated options, are available.

 The HSD is proud to host our annual Career Week each February.
 At HHS this week highlights a variety of post‐secondary options, military careers and interview procedures.